milanstarr/milanstarr/README.md

 - 👋 Hi, I’m @milanstarr - you can call me Milan.
+It's great to meet you!
 - 👀 I’m interested in learning about programming.
 I am currently working through the Odin Project to learn about web development.
 - 🌱 I’m currently learning JavaScript.
 I've learned introductory concepts in HTML and CSS.
 - 💞 I currently work in education and am personally interested in design and usability.
 I'm open to wherever my learning takes me, but I am interested in frontend development and user experience.